bsmg/beat-saber-community-wiki/mapping.md

 * [Kolezan's Song/Audio Editing Guide](https://bsaber.com/custom-mapping-song-audio-editing/)
 * [Publishing Songs](https://beatsaver.com)

-> Please do not upload WIPs to beatsaver!
+> Please do not upload WIPs to BeatSaver!
 It's hard to tell which maps aren't finished in game, and anyone who plays your WIP without practice mode enabled will create a new leaderboard for that map.
-Uploading to beatsaver should be akin to putting it on store shelves - that is, it's your final product.
-To share for playtesting, we encourage you to use google drive, dropbox, uploading to discord, etc.
+Uploading to BeatSaver should be akin to putting it on store shelves - that is, it's your final product.
+To share for playtesting, we encourage you to use Google Drive, Dropbox, uploading to Discord, etc.
 {.is-warning}

 # Editors
 **The official editor has not been released.**
 All custom maps are being made using the community built map editors.
 There are currently 3 editors.
 All export the same files, but offer different workflows.